SeattleGiveCamp/SGC2018_etap-web/README.md

 #### Problem: Limited given time, building an app from scratch

-#### Goal: Our goal is to provide a secure and easy to use online game platform that is suitable for our target users.
+#### Goal: Our goal is to provide an easy way to volunteer coordinators to report their work

 ### User Stories:
   1. As a coordinator, I want to enter in information about the site so that I can categorize the location with metadata